Chart Color Schemes

 Infrastructure

-Marion has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Marion has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 8 projects that are expected to impact the area.
-Notable projects include Tonsley Innovation District, Oaklands Green, Westfield Marion Expansion, and River Torrens to Darlington (T2D) Project - Southern Precinct.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects likely to impact the area.
+Notable ones are Tonsley Innovation District, Oaklands Green, Westfield Marion Expansion, and River Torrens to Darlington (T2D) Project - Southern Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.